 In most cases, you don’t save the file name with these symbols on your computer either.
-But malfunction still happens, so pay attention to the file names of the materials you want to upload/download.
+But accidents happen, so pay attention to the name of the files that you want to upload.

 It’s unlikely but issues on the GD side still happen.
-Only a month ago, in August, 2020, users all over the globe couldn’t access their Gmail, GD, & Google Meet accounts because of some massive outage.
+In August 2020, users couldn’t access their Gmail, GD, & Google Meet accounts because of a massive outage.

 Reviewing your Google Workspace Status Dashboard is the easiest way to check whether existing errors happened on the GD side.
-If something’s wrong, the green dot near the product you use (GD/ Gmail/ Google Docs, etc.) will turn red.
+If something’s wrong or won't load properly, the green dot near the product you use (GD/ Gmail/ Google Docs, etc.) will turn red.
 Click the dot if you want more details about the problem.

 An active social media user?
-Then you won’t be surprised if I tell you that Twitter or Facebook, for example, are also a good source to check the current GD status.
-Just type in #googledrivedown or something similar, and you get the latest news on a possible outage.
+Then you won’t be surprised if I tell you that Twitter or Facebook are also good sources for Google Drive outages.

-For a more comrehensive knowledge, read our full guide to uploading files to Google Drive.
+For more comprehensive knowledge, read our full guide to uploading files to Google Drive.

 Last but not least…